J-Montgomery/rfloat/README.md

     - Float serialization can lead to reproducibility issues

 ## Issues

+Performance issues and uncertainty:

 - MSVC with `/fp:fast` results in additional overhead because the compiler is forced to convert every operation into a function call.
 Suggestions for improvement are welcome.
 - Clang produces unnecessary moves on x64.
-- Due to GCC Issue #71246, there may be issues with certain combinations of compiler flags and platforms that have not been detected by testing despite extensive search.
+- Due to [GCC Issue #71246](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71246), there may be issues with certain combinations of compiler flags and platforms that have not been detected despite extensive testing.

-Unidentified reproducibility issues are considered bugs.
-Please report them.

-The following reproducibility issues are known:
+Unidentified reproducibility issues are considered bugs, please report them.
+The following reproducibility issues are known to occur:

 - LLVM does not propagate NaN payloads according to IEEE754.
 - Clang targeting PPC64el with `-ffast-math` generates non-IEEE754 compliant `sqrt()` implementation.
 See [`ppc64el.SqrtRoundingBug`](src/compiler_bug_tests.cpp) test case for details.

 ## Benchmarks